 Recovery from Severe Substance Addiction: Understanding different models and interventions in supporting the recovery journey.

-Additionally, to bring into view the ‘Learning Model of Addiction': ‘while the brain has the capacity for addiction, it also has the capacity for behaviour change, shifting the emphasis to recovery.’
+Additionally, we want to bring into view the ‘Learning Model of Addiction' that proposes: ‘while the brain has the capacity for addiction, it also has the capacity for behaviour change, shifting the emphasis to recovery.’

 About Substance Dependence

-The presence of substance dependence increases the risk for potential ‘years lived with disability’, reflected in the DSM-5 diagnostic criteria for diagnosing and classifying substance use disorders.
-The impact on quality of life and years lived with disability before it can be resolved is high, or else the potential of death.
-Hence why this discussion is so important.
+Addiction introduces a significant risk for increased 'years lived with disability,' a key concern reflected in the DSM-5 diagnostic criteria for diagnosing and classifying substance use disorders.
+The impact on quality of life and years lived with disability is considerable, highlighting the urgency of this discussion.
 But what do we mean by addiction?

 “Risky substance use refers to quantity/frequency indicators of consumption; Substance Use Disorder (SUD) refers to individuals who meet criteria for a DSM-5 diagnosis (mild, moderate, or severe); and addiction refers to individuals who exhibit persistent difficulties with self-regulation of drug consumption [despite harmful consequences].
-Among high-risk individuals, a subgroup will meet the criteria for SUD and, among those who have an SUD, a further subgroup would be considered to be addicted to a substance.
-However, the boundary for addiction is intentionally blurred to reflect that the dividing line for defining addiction within the category of SUD remains an open empirical question” (Heilig et al, 2021).
+Among high-risk individuals, a subgroup will meet the criteria for SUD and, among those, a further subgroup would be considered to be addicted to a substance.
+The boundary for addiction is intentionally blurred to reflect that the dividing line for defining addiction within the category of SUD remains an open empirical question” (Heilig et al, 2021).

 Moral Model and Learning Model of Addiction

-There is much work needed, and being done, in the area of ‘recovery-oriented approaches and drug treatment interventions’, including therapeutic and also medicalised treatment methods and objectives (NIDA) (Drug Strategy, 2010) (Wangensteen and Hystad, 2021).
-Read on to find out more.
+There is much work being done, in the area of ‘recovery-oriented approaches and drug treatment interventions’, including therapeutic and also medicalised treatment methods and objectives (NIDA) (Drug Strategy, 2010) (Wangensteen and Hystad, 2021).

 Neurobiological basis of Substance Addiction